Athesto/nerd/README.md

+# NERD
-# This is the repository about my experience with Nintendo European Research & Development
+> This is the repository about my experience with Nintendo European Research & Development